-- P(N|k) is the posterior and gives us the conditional probability of the total population (N) given k=10. - Using Bayes' theorem, and knowing that we have data where k=10, K=100, and n=60 the posterior is proportional to the likelihood of P(kIN) - P(kIN) is a 'sampling w/o replacement' likelihood and is a hypergeometric probability ( go online and find the quasi-binomial form of this likelihood) - We will come back to the marginal likelihood later, but for now pick a fixed number - The posterior is then produced by using P(k|N) and scanning across values of N - Using a flat prior, i.e. prior is constant, plot the posterior distribution posterior $\propto$ prior $\times$ likelihood
+- P(NIk) is the posterior and gives us the conditional probability of the total population (N) given k=10. - Using Bayes' theorem, and knowing that we have data where k=10, K=100, and n=60 the posterior is proportional to the likelihood of P(kIN) - P(kIN) is a 'sampling w/o replacement' likelihood and is a hypergeometric probability.
+You can go online and find the quasi-binomial form of this likelihood, which is technically a probability mass function (PMF), and a PMF is the PDF for discrete variables. - We will come back to the marginal likelihood later, but for now pick a fixed number - The posterior is then produced by using P(k|N) and scanning across values of N - Using a flat prior, i.e. prior is constant, plot the posterior distribution posterior $\propto$ prior $\times$ likelihood